 12:00 pm Lunch

-1:00 - 3:00 pm Free time.
-Take canoes or kayaks out on Big Hosmer Pond, ride bikes on the trails, go for a swim, read a book - or just relax.
+1:00 - 3:00 pm Freetime.
+Take paddle boards, kayaks or canoes out on Hosmer Pond, go for a swim, ride bikes on the trails, read a book or just relax.
 Recovery is what makes you faster!

-3:00 pm Coached running instruction - hill workouts, tempo runs, fartlek and drills.
-As an example, it's Vermont, so you can be sure each week we include a hill running clinic: a strong workout on our local favorite hills.
-Divided into smaller groups, each group works with a coach to learn good uphill and downhill techniques.
+3:00 pm Coached running instruction - easy warm up run, dynamic drills, hill workouts, intervals, tempo run, or fartlek, stretching and cool down.
+It's Vermont, so you can be sure we will include a hill running clinic on our local favorite hills.
 A jump in the lake afterward is the reward!

 6:00 pm Dinner